 0.5 and a

-0. If you override this default, your definition must stay below these values in order to pass validation.
+0. If you override this default, your definition must stay below these values to pass validation.
 The

 UpgradeStrategy must stay below these values because Marathon needs to be able to kill old tasks before starting new ones so that the new versions can take over reservations and volumes and Marathon cannot create additional tasks (as a

-maximumOverCapacity > 0 would induce) in order to prevent additional volume creation.
+maximumOverCapacity > 0 would induce) to prevent additional volume creation.

 Note: For a stateful application, Marathon will never start more instances than specified in the